Berry Center 231

 1. All PiE students are required to take ECOL 5100: Ecology as a Discipline or equivalent.
 This course should be taken during the first year of residency.

-2. All PiE students are required to take ECOL 5550: Ecology as a Scientific Profession no sooner than the fourth and no later than the eighth semester of study.
+2. All PiE students are required to take ECOL 5550: Ecology as a Scientific Profession in their final year.

 3. All PiE students should take ECOL 5350: Seminar in Ecology or its equivalent at least once a year, except years when they are enrolled in 5100 or 5550.